lolnate/vt-hunter/README.md

 VT Hunter Configuration
 -----------------------

-1. Copy local_settings_example.py to local_settings.py.
-Open local_settings.py and modify as necessary.
+1. Copy etc/vt_example.ini to etc/vt.ini.
+Open etc/vt.ini and modify as necessary.
+2. Copy etc/logging_example.ini to etc/logging.ini.
+Open etc/logging.ini and modify as necessary.
-2. Configure fetchmail to use the fetchmail_processor.py script.
+3. Configure fetchmail to use the fetchmail_processor.py script.
 	a) copy fetchmailrc-example to ~/.fetchmailrc
 	b) modify ~/.fetchmailrc to include your information
 		* You might need to run fetchmail -B 1 -v to find the new SSL fingerprint of the email server and put that in fetchmailrc
-3. Copy campaign_translation_example.db to campaign_translation.db.
+4. Copy campaign_translation_example.db to campaign_translation.db.
 Modify as necessary.
 See campaign translation section for details.
-4. Copy vtmis/scoring_example.py to vtmis/scoring.py.
+5. Copy vtmis/scoring_example.py to vtmis/scoring.py.
 Modify vtmis/scoring.py to include weights for your custom campaigns.
-5. The database will be created the first time you run anything that uses it.
+6. The database will be created the first time you run anything that uses it.

 ## Dependencies
 * sqlalchemy
 * requests
 * configparser

+You may want to use a virtual environment to install your dependencies.
+You can use pyvenv to set this up.

 ## Campaign Translation
 campaign_translation.db contains mappings to do string substitution on campaign names.
 You might use this if you don't want to put your internal campaign names on VirusTotal in any form (such as a yara rule name).
 This will allow you to provide an "external_name" (the fake name), which will then be converted to the "internal_name" when the data is processed.